-CRIJ 307 Comparative Criminal Justice Systems (3)
+CRIJ 289 World Justice Systems (3)

 This course examines the criminal justice systems from different countries and cultural influences comparing and contrasting those systems with one another and with the criminal justice system in the United States.
-The focus is on the diversity of legal approaches and philosophies of justice that exist across the globe with special attention to the ways that culture, religion, politics, and economics influence social control mechanisms.
-Prerequisite: CRIJ 101.
+The focus is on the diversity of legal approaches and philosophies of justice that exist across the globe with special attention to the ways that culture, religion, politics, and economics influence social control.
+The course will also specifically integrate discussion and synthesis of how restorative justice fits into criminal justice around the globe.